Management and Control

 - All candidates may be assessed as to their suitability for duty.

-- Complaints by or against referees shall be made in writing to the Secretary of this Association.
+- Complaints by or against referees shall be made in writing to the Administrator of this Association.

 - The referee shall have the power to decide the fitness of the ground in all matches, and their decision shall be final.

-- Referees are required to update the assignor game report following each game.
+- Referees are required to update the assignor game report directly following each game.

 - Referees are required within twenty-four (24) hours of conclusion of a match at which they officiate, to forward to the Association concerned, a complete game report, and a misconduct report, if applicable.